A City of Many Wonders

-Madrid is a city experiencing constant growth and has an increasingly multicultural population.
+Madrid is a city that is experiencing constant growth and over time it has developed an increasingly multicultural population.
 A large immigrant population has made Madrid the most culturally diverse city in Spain, which is reflected in the city’s many shops, restaurants and cultural events.

-If you’re ready to embrace a new culture and discover one of Europe’s greatest cities, take the time to study this international relocation guide.
-By the time you’ve finished you’ll know what to expect and be ready for any eventuality, and you’ll be well on your way to becoming an official Madrileño.
+If you’re ready to embrace a new culture and discover one of Europe’s greatest cities, take the time to study the Expat International Desk guide to living in Madrid.
+By the time you’ve finished you’ll be ready for any eventuality, and will be well on your way to becoming an official Madrileño.

 Our guide was written by Justine Bayod Espoz and last published on Saturday 9th January 2010.